Buddha-Nature, Day One of a Discourse on Uttaratantra

 Attaining that deep awareness, (one attains)

-supreme enlightenment, the powers, and so forth,
+supreme enlightenment, the powers,

 And possesses the Dharma measures that bring